EDCD/EDDI/README.md

   * voice commands spoken by the pilot when they wish to check the current status of their ship ("Report" and "Quick report")
   * voice commands spoken by the pilot when they wish to check just the damage on their ship ("Damage report")
   * voice commands spoken by the pilot when they wish to carry out checks prior to undocking ("Run pre-flight checks")
+  * voice commands to interact with EDSM for setting of notes and trilateration (see below for details)

 ##Installing